-We’re writing to update you about a problem that has made the news this week: the paint is failing on the multi-use path portion of the Coxe Avenue tactical urbanism project.
+We’re writing to update you about a problem that has made the news in December 2018: the paint failed on the multi-use path portion of the Coxe Avenue tactical urbanism project.
 This post was updated on 9/19/2019 to reflect the completed state of paint related work on the project.

 Asheville on Bikes, AARP, Blue Ridge Bicycle Club, and Street Plans stand behind this work.

 The Street Tweaks Team stands behind this work, and that is the first thing to know: This project is fully supported.
-The Street Tweaks team and our volunteers began cleaning the corridor within 24 hours of learning the extent of the problem, and we will continue supporting the project as needed, including clean up and removal of additional failing paint in the multi-use path.
+The Street Tweaks team and our volunteers began cleaning the corridor within 24 hours of learning the extent of the paint problem, and we have continued supporting the project as needed.

 We welcome your comments, and you should freely express your concerns and hopes about the project.
 We’ve left the comments open on this page, and you are welcome to email Asheville on Bikes directly with any specific needs, as part of our support and mitigation plan for the project: